avikhemani/InspoHelp/privacypolicy.md

 AI-generated recipe details, including ingredients, instructions, preparation and cook times, and nutritional information, may be incomplete, inaccurate, or based on assumptions drawn from the source content, and should not be relied upon without independent verification.

 **You acknowledge that the links and content you submit, and content derived from them, will be transmitted to and processed by these third-party service providers** in order to provide the Services.
-Our third-party AI providers process this content solely to perform the Services and, under the terms applicable to our use of their tools, do not use your submitted content or generated recipes to train their general-purpose AI models.
-We may also store copies of retrieved content (such as thumbnail images) on our infrastructure; certain stored images may be assigned obfuscated, unguessable, but publicly accessible URLs in order to display them within the Services.
+Our third-party AI providers process this content to provide services to us and, where applicable under our provider terms, do not use your submitted content or generated recipes to train their general-purpose AI models unless we disclose otherwise or obtain any required consent.
+We may also store copies of retrieved content (such as thumbnail images) on our infrastructure; certain stored images may be assigned obfuscated, unguessable URLs in order to display them within the Services.
 Images you upload directly (for example, a photo you add to a recipe you create or edit) are likewise stored in our cloud storage and may be assigned the same type of obfuscated, unguessable URL so they can be displayed in the app.
-These URLs are intended only to enable display within the Services and are not designed to make your content searchable or publicly listed; however, anyone who has the specific URL may be able to access the image.
+These URLs are not indexed, listed, or intended for public discovery, and are used only to display images within the Services; however, they may be accessible to anyone who obtains the exact URL.

+If you choose to upload an image or use image-based recipe features, we may request access to your device's camera or photo library.
+We only access the specific photos or images you select or submit, unless your device settings or operating system permission flow indicate otherwise.

 ## 5. How We Use Information